temitayo-ob/darey.io-projects/project1.md

 cd-  --- returns you to your previous directory

 ### 4 ls command
-to list files and directories within a system the ls command is used.can be used to show the contents of a current directory being worked on and also other directires by stating the path of the directory in question.for examole using the ls /home/ubuntu command showing the path.
+To list files and directories within a system the ls command is used, can be used to show the contents of a current directory being worked on and also other directires by stating the path of the directory in question.for example using the ls /home/ubuntu command showing the path.

 ![ls command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/6b84df28-956b-4a42-bfb3-9bd36aea79f9)